feitgemel/TensorFlowProjects/transfer-learning/Resnet50-CarDetection/README.md

 <br/><br/>
 Whether you're interested in building your own image classification models or want to apply deep learning techniques to a variety of real-world problems, this tutorial is the perfect place to start !

+You can find the link for the [tutorial](https://eranfeit.net/resnet50-tutorial-classifying-car-images-with-transfer-learning-and-tensorflow/) here.
-You can find the link for the [tutorial](https://youtu.be/oh7UO4IoAls) here.
+You can find the link for the [Video tutorial](https://youtu.be/oh7UO4IoAls) here.

 You can find more cool Tensorflow projects and tutorials in this [playlist](https://youtube.com/playlist?list=PLdkryDe59y4Ze9_12JhWu3cs-lOGYwYeD)